Generic Name: tenofovir (ten OF oh vir)

 What is tenofovir?

-Tenofovir is an antiviral medication that prevents human immunodeficiency virus (HIV) or hepatitis B virus cells from multiplying in your body.
+Tenofovir is an antiviral medicine that prevents human immunodeficiency virus (HIV) or hepatitis B from multiplying in your body.

 Tenofovir may also be used for purposes not listed in this medication guide.